rafdulaf/companion4monolith/README.md

-# Companion for conan
+# Companion for Monolith games
-Companion application for Conan
+Companion application for Conan / Batman

 **Disclamer**
 The LGPL-3.0 licence only apply to the application source code.